AdobeXD/plugin-samples/guides/getting-started.md

 macOS    | `~/Library/Application Support/Adobe/Adobe XD CC (Prerelease)/`  (note: ~/Library, not /Library) Windows  |  `C:\Users\%USERNAME%\AppData\Local\Packages\Adobe.CC.XD.Prerelease_adky2gkssdxte\LocalState\`

-Navigate to the above path, and if there _isn't_ a folder that already exists with the name of `plugins`, go ahead and create it.
+Navigate to the above path, and if there _isn't_ a folder that already exists with the name `plugins`, go ahead and create it.

 ```bash
 $ cd ~/Library/Application\ Support/Adobe/Adobe\ XD\ CC\ \(Prerelease\)/